anshks/coolGame/README.md

 # coolGame
-A 2 player game for android users.
+A 2 player game for android users developed on MIT App Inventor.
 Implements screen extension using bluetooth.